 Questions about custody?
 Contact us today to discuss your case.

 Basic Child Support Laws

-For the most part, Child Support in New York is governed by the Child Support Standards Act Guidelines which provide for basic child support and contemplate statutory "add-ons" to the basic support amount, for example, a pro rata amount for daycare while the custodial parent is working and a portion of unreimbursed health insurance for the children.
+For the most part, Child Support in New York is governed by the Child Support Standards Act Guidelines which provides for basic child support amount and contemplates "add-ons" costs (like daycare and health insurance co-pays).

 Depending on your income and the children's needs, there may be other factors involved in coming up with an appropriate amount of support.
 Further, couples who agree may decide to opt out of the statute and can decide on a support amount and scheme that best fits their needs and the needs of their kids.

 Contact us today to set up a consultation.